Deputy Director, Staten Island Youth Justice Center

 Deputy Director of Finance & Administration

-Sarah Reckess is the deputy director of the Syracuse office and a senior associate of the Tribal Justice Exchange.
+Sarah Reckess is the director of the Syracuse office and a senior associate of the Tribal Justice Exchange.
 Sarah provides planning and technical assistance to problem-solving courts and justice initiatives in Upstate New York, as well as planning and technical assistance to tribal communities around the U.S. Sarah has taken the lead on writing a number of tribal publications for the Center.
 Her areas of interest include drug courts/ healing to wellness courts, reentry courts, and juvenile justice.
 Before joining the Center, Sarah provided legal assistance to Legal Services of Central New York, the Onondaga Nation, and the Syracuse Medical-Legal Partnership.
 She also worked as the interim director of the Syracuse University Family Law and Social Policy Center.
 Currently she provides pro bono legal assistance to the 5th Judicial District Pro Bono-University Hospital Clinic.
 Sarah holds a B.A. in American Studies from Mount Holyoke College, an M.A. in Literature and Environment from the University of Nevada, Reno, and a J.D. with a concentration in Family Law and Social Policy from Syracuse University College of Law.

 Principal Research Associate